 Do you ever struggle helping your children with their homework?
 Do you feel nervous when faced with math problems?
 This three hour hands-on Math for Moms and Dads (How to Tutor Your Children) workshop is designed to help parents become better tutors to children of all ages.
 Participants will be introduced to ways to better support their children in the learning process, achieve success in completing homework, and understand ways to help their children be more successful in their learning outside the classroom.
 Parents will also learn how to set goals, recognize challenges and be introduced to a variety of strategies to use when tutoring their children.
-In this workshop, parents will work with specific math problems applicable to grades 6-9.
+In this workshop, parents will work with specific math problems applicable to the Ontario math curriculum.
 Although this workshop focuses on Math, the tutoring skills can be applied to all subject areas and grades.
 Parents will also be provided with resources to use at home.

 Workshops are held in Toronto and Hamilton.
 For Hamilton participants, please register for the “Off Campus - Section 3X3” workshops.
 Hamilton Workshops are held at Westdale Secondary School.
 Prior to the workshop, you will receive an email with classroom information.

 The School of Liberal Arts and Sciences is pleased to be working in partnership with the Bob Rumball Centre for the Deaf in the development and delivery of this workshop.

 This 10 hour (2 day) interactive workshop will introduce participants to strategies and techniques for dealing with individuals in the deaf community in first contact emergency situations.
 Participants will learn the ASL alphabet, basic sign language for emergency situations, and communication strategies to be able to calm, reassure, assess and obtain contact and other necessary information.
 Participants will also spend time learning about deaf culture in order to have a better understanding on how to communicate with individuals in the deaf community.
 The workshop is designed to apply what is learned in practice scenarios.